Posts selected fromManagement Blog - Engineering Blog - Investing Blog and other blogs - Is Innovation Needed to Keep Manufacturing in the USA?

 In Beautiful Evidence, Tufte explores how to best display evidence looking at: mapped pictures; sparklines; links and causal arrows; words, numbers and pictures together; the fundamental principles of analytical design; corruption of evidence; and more. continue reading: Edward Tufte’s new book: Beautiful Evidence (2006) - Health Care Crisis (2006)

 The USA health care system is broken and has been for a long time.
-Symptoms like the huge cost of health care, medical errors, ER problems etc. are all related. continue reading: Health Care Crisis (2006) - Brainstorming Under Attack
+Symptoms like the huge cost of health care, medical errors, ER problems etc. are all related. continue reading: Health Care Crisis (2006) - Lean National Health System

 Brainstorming is about creating an opportunity to bring new ideas the forefront.